 Wheel Cactus fruit

-We have no firm evidence about when the Wheel Cactus first arrived but there are many stories, from the succulent-collecting elderly lady living on Pigeon Hill, to the nice Italian market-gardening family who lived along Parkins Reef Road.
+We have no firm evidence about when the Wheel Cactus first arrived.
+There are many stories, from the succulent-collecting elderly lady living on Pigeon Hill, to the nice Italian market-gardening family who lived along Parkins’ Reef Road.
 (This family was also said to have grown at least one Stone Pine tree for pine nuts.)
 These stories date from around the 1930’s and 40’s but the plant may have arrived much earlier.
 Think how useful such a quick growing decorative and drought tolerant fruit-bearing plant would be in times when fresh fruit was only seasonally available and scarce, and when people were just settling around Maldon, building houses, cow, pig and poultry sheds, and establishing vegetable gardens and orchards.

 Our region does have its dedicated cactus warriors.
 Usually keen landowners, they have spent a lot of time doing practical research to better understand the problem.